Azure-Samples/azureai-samples/CONTRIBUTING.md

       * If you're adding a Python sample, please follow the [Jupyter Notebook template].
     * Any other supporting files for your sample (datasets, scripts, etc...).
 Samples should ideally only depend on files within their directory.
+* Check [dev-requirements.txt](https://github.com/Azure-Samples/azureai-samples/blob/main/dev-requirements.txt) to make sure all of the dependencies needed to run your notebook are there.
+If they're missing, add them.
+This file is used to run your notebook at PR time for validation, so any missing dependencies will result in failure.

 #### Submit your pull request